Bob Woodruff Family Foundation Inc

 Overview

 The Bob Woodruff Foundation was founded in 2007 by ABC News journalist Bob Woodruff and his wife Lee, following Bob's traumatic brain injury from a roadside bomb while covering the Iraq War in January 2006.
 During Bob's recovery, Lee witnessed the challenges facing service members and their families dealing with TBI, PTSD, and other invisible wounds of war.
-The foundation has since invested more than $170 million to support veterans, service members, and their families nationwide.
-With assets of over $71 million, the foundation distributed $10 million in grants to 72 organizations in 2024.
-Under CEO Anne Marie Dougherty's nearly 15-year leadership, the organization has earned best-in-class ratings from charity evaluators and has consistently focused on improving the health and wellbeing of the military community through evidence-based programs and strategic partnerships.
+The foundation has since invested over $189 million to support veterans, service members, and their families nationwide.
+With assets of over $71.6 million, the foundation distributed over $10 million in grants to 76 organisations in 2024.
+Under the executive leadership of Anne Marie Dougherty, who joined the foundation in 2007 and became Executive Director in 2011, the organisation has earned best-in-class ratings from charity evaluators and has consistently focused on improving the health and wellbeing of the military community through evidence-based programmes and strategic partnerships.

 Funding Priorities

-- NFL Grants: Partnership funding for veteran-serving programs
+• NFL Grants: Partnership funding for veteran-serving programmes

 Priority Areas